CAS Number: frequently asked questions

 - Enrol for every year of your studies.
 If you are unable to enrol, you must inform the College so that we know where you are.

 - Keep good attendance at all teaching sessions.
-If you are in the UK on a student visa you must study full time.
+If you are in the UK on a full-time student visa you must study full-time.

 - Do not work more hours than permitted during term time.
 You can work full time during the vacation periods.